Modifying Florida Alimony Agreements

 A preponderance of the evidence means “more likely than not.”
 Therefore, the payor would have to prove that it is more likely than not that a supportive relationship between the obligee and the person with whom he or she resides, exists.

-In determining whether an existing relationship between the obligee and an individual who is not related by marriage exists, a Florida court will look at the following factors:
+In determining whether an existing relationship between the obligee and an individual who is not related by marriage exists, a South Florida court will look at the following factors:

-• the period of time that the obligee has resided with the other person in a permanent place of residence;
+• The period of time that the obligee has resided with the other person in a permanent place of residence;

-• the extent to which the obligee or the other person has supported the other, in whole or in part;
+• The extent to which the obligee or the other person has supported the other, in whole or in part;

-• the extent to which the obligee and the other person have pooled their assets or income in financial interdependence;
+• The extent to which the obligee and the other person have pooled their assets or income in financial interdependence;

-• the extent to which the obligee or other person has performed valuable services for the other;
+• The extent to which the obligee or other person has performed valuable services for the other;

-• the extent to which the obligee or other person has performed valuable services for the other’s company or employer;
+• The extent to which the obligee or other person has performed valuable services for the other’s company or employer;

-• whether the obligee and the other person have jointly contributed to the purchase of any real or personal property;
+• Whether the obligee and the other person have jointly contributed to the purchase of any real or personal property;

-• whether the obligee and the other person have worked together to create or enhance anything of value;
+• Whether the obligee and the other person have worked together to create or enhance anything of value;

-• whether the obligee and the other person have provided support to the children of one another, regardless of any legal duty to do so;
+• Whether the obligee and the other person have provided support to the children of one another, regardless of any legal duty to do so;

-• evidence in support of a claim that the obligee and the other person have an implied agreement regarding property sharing or support; or
+• Evidence in support of a claim that the obligee and the other person have an implied agreement regarding property sharing or support; or

-• evidence in support of a claim that the obligee and the other person have an express agreement regarding property sharing or support.
+• Evidence in support of a claim that the obligee and the other person have an express agreement regarding property sharing or support.

 Back to top